yoyoberenguer/EPROM/README.md

 ### Frequency Generator

-The frequency generator will create the main frequency needed by the 16-bit counter (A0 - A15) to iterate every possible addresses sequentially throughout the bus.As discussed previously, the highest theoritical frequency an EPROM 27C256 can write data is around 10 Khz when sending a low pulse to the pin 20 (NOT E).
-The main frequency value will be set for twice the frequency used to by the Pulse generator.
+The frequency generator will create the main frequency needed by the 16-bit counter (A0 - A15) to iterate every possible addresses sequentially set on the "address bus".
+As discussed previously, the highest theoritical frequency of an EPROM 27C256 is around 10 Kh (pin 20).
-The reason will be explain in the next electronic stage (Frequency multiplexer)
+The main frequency value will be set for twice the frequency used to by the Pulse generator, the reason will be explain in the next electronic stage (Frequency multiplexer)

 The prototype will have different customizable source of clocks to help troobleshooting.